Fall build slots are filling fast. Redleg books 8-10 weeks out. Reserve yours before summer.

 • Heavier bullet = more disruption.

-Bullet choice matters more than cartridge choice.
+Bottom line: Bullet choice matters more than cartridge choice.
+Both can be fur-friendly or destructive depending on projectile construction.

 Barrel Life: Long-Term Ownership Cost